eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

-First part of collision detection is to visit table indices using this recurrence: `j = ((5*j) + 1) mod 2**i`
+This can be a problem in CPython, where many keys often map to the same index.
+In the case of many collisions on the same integer, linear probing would result in clustering, where there are large areas that are taken.
+The linear probe would need to go through many iterations until it found a match.

-Linear probing sequence works great for hash table implementations that have a good hashing algorithm that gives evenly distributed results.
+Linear probing sequence works great for hash table implementations that have a hashing algorithm which gives evenly distributed results.
 The Python hashing algorithm however, is not so good.
-It causes conflicts.
+Conflicts are common.
 A linear approach could often lead to large sections covered in.
 One solution would be to improve the hashing algorithm, but the Python devs instead chose a different probing sequence.

 Has a perturb value (initially the hash).
 Perturb is shifted down 5 bits each iteration.
 Eventually perturb becomes 0, meaning i*5 + 1 is used.
 This is fine because it produces every int in range 0-2^n.